Problem

 This works, but of course it comes with a few problems:

-2. This solution requires the application to be aware of the final route it will be given by the proxy server.
-If the proxy server decides to change the base url of alpha to /alpha2, the application will break.
+to all our paths.
+All other developers that work with this code in the future also have to be aware of this limitation. - This solution requires the application to be aware of the final route it will be given by the proxy server.
+If the proxy server decides to change the base url of alpha to

-3. This application also breaks on our development server, because /alpha is hardcoded into the application.
+, the application will break. - This application also breaks on our development server, because

 Solution 2: Injection Approach

-We can solve the first problem with an option to createWebHistory.
+We can solve the first problem with an option to createWebHistory

 const router = createRouter({